Another company's IP is almost as important as your own.

 Patentability should be an ongoing process.
 Your company should constantly be researching new patent applications and implications of current claims.
 However, there are some instances in which a company should sit down and analyze their Freedom To Operate formally.
 The surefire and most important time to analyze your FTO is before and during a product launch.
 There is no safe harbor for a product launch, as opposed to solely research.
 Putting a product out in the market might expose your company to lawsuits if you do not analyze your FTO beforehand.

 Another time to research your FTO is during fundraising.
 This will depend on the investor.
 Sometimes, investors will want proof of your FTO to ensure that they are investing in a worthwhile cause.
 If they do not ask for it, then you do not need to do it.
 It may be more harm than good in some cases; you might overthink pending claims or scare away investors for no reason.
-For more information about funding your startup, read Finding Funding for Your Biotech Startup.

 In regards to pending claims, many investors look for a plan.
 Having a plan of what you will do to either license or 'blow up' the blocking patent is important for an investor.
 It shows that your company is prepared and will not be hindered by the pending claim.